ubports/docs.ubports.com/sdk/apps/qml/QtQuick/ViewTransition.rst

 outside of the transition as the items may become invalid.
 The targetItems are only valid when the Transition is initially created;
-this also means they should not be used by `ScriptAction </sdk/apps/qml/QtQuick/ScriptAction/>`__ objects in the Transition, which are not evaluated until the transition is run.
+this also means they should not be used by :ref:`ScriptAction <sdk_qtquick_scriptaction>` objects in the Transition, which are not evaluated until the transition is run.

 **See also**
-`QtQuick::ViewTransition::targetIndexes </sdk/apps/qml/QtQuick/ViewTransition#targetIndexes-attached-prop>`__.
+:ref:`QtQuick::ViewTransition::targetIndexes <sdk_qtquick_viewtransition#targetIndexes-attached-prop>`.

 |

-.. |image0| image:: /media/sdk/apps/qml/QtQuick/ViewTransition/images/viewtransitions-basic.gif
+.. |image0| image:: /mediasdk_qtquick_viewtransitionimages/viewtransitions-basic.gif
-.. |image1| image:: /media/sdk/apps/qml/QtQuick/ViewTransition/images/viewtransitions-delayedbyindex.gif
+.. |image1| image:: /mediasdk_qtquick_viewtransitionimages/viewtransitions-delayedbyindex.gif
-.. |image2| image:: /media/sdk/apps/qml/QtQuick/ViewTransition/images/viewtransitions-intermediatemove.gif
+.. |image2| image:: /mediasdk_qtquick_viewtransitionimages/viewtransitions-intermediatemove.gif
-.. |image3| image:: /media/sdk/apps/qml/QtQuick/ViewTransition/images/viewtransitions-pathanim.gif
+.. |image3| image:: /mediasdk_qtquick_viewtransitionimages/viewtransitions-pathanim.gif
-.. |image4| image:: /media/sdk/apps/qml/QtQuick/ViewTransition/images/viewtransitions-interruptedbad.gif
+.. |image4| image:: /mediasdk_qtquick_viewtransitionimages/viewtransitions-interruptedbad.gif
-.. |image5| image:: /media/sdk/apps/qml/QtQuick/ViewTransition/images/viewtransitions-interruptedgood.gif
+.. |image5| image:: /mediasdk_qtquick_viewtransitionimages/viewtransitions-interruptedgood.gif
-.. |image6| image:: /media/sdk/apps/qml/QtQuick/ViewTransition/images/viewtransitions-scriptactionbad.gif
+.. |image6| image:: /mediasdk_qtquick_viewtransitionimages/viewtransitions-scriptactionbad.gif